zao-web/zao-woocommerce-wholesale/README.md

 ### Manual Installation

-1. Upload the entire `/zao-woocommerce-wholesale` directory to the `/wp-content/plugins/` directory.
+1. Upload the entire `/zao-woocommerce-wholesale` directory or clone this repository to the `/wp-content/plugins/` directory.
+2. Run `composer install` inside the `/wp-content/plugins/zao-woocommerce-wholesale` directory.
 2. Activate Zao WooCommerce Wholesale through the 'Plugins' menu in WordPress.